elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 ## Way of working

-The "Tools and resources on this page" you will find at the bottom of many pages are a subset of the [All tools and resources](all_tools_and_resources) table.
-The appearance of a tool or resource in this subset is solely determined by the fact that it is mentioned in the content of that page.
+You will find a "Tools and resources on this page" section at the bottom of most pages.
+The entries of this section are a subset of the [All tools and resources](all_tools_and_resources) table.
+The appearance of a tool or resource in this subset is solely determined by the fact that it is mentioned in the content of that page using the syntax described below.

 The [All tools and resources](all_tools_and_resources) table is described in a central YAML file, [tool_and_resource_list.yml](https://github.com/elixir-europe/rdmkit/blob/master/_data/tool_and_resource_list.yml), in the `_data` directory.
 Tools and resources can be manually linked to [FAIRsharing.org](https://fairsharing.org/), [bio.tools](https://bio.tools) and [TeSS](https://tess.elixir-europe.org/).
 We also run a fully automatic weekly check that links tools and resources with the corresponding registries.
 A GitHub Bot will open a Pull Request (PR) when new links are found.